Rooney Mara Reportedly Expecting Baby With Joaquin Phoenix

-Acting couple Rooney Mara and Joaquin Phoenix will be having their first child this summer, according to Page Six.
-A source to the publication detailed that Mara had been pregnant for up to six months.
+Rooney Mara and Joaquin Phoenix will be having their first child this summer, according to Page Six.
+A source close to the publication detailed that Mara is six months pregnant.

 So far, there has been no confirmation from either person or their representatives.
 However, there have been some indications of Mara expecting – namely her being spotted in loose-fitting clothes as a means of covering up a bump.
 Based on the source’s information, Mara’s due date would likely be some time around August.